Nosebleeds are common. Most often they are a nuisance and not a true medical problem. But they can be both.

 Pinch your nose.
 Use your thumb and index finger to pinch your nostrils shut.
 Breathe through your mouth.
 Continue to pinch for 10 to 15 minutes.
 Pinching sends pressure to the bleeding point on the nasal septum and often stops the flow of blood.

-- To prevent re-bleeding, don't pick or blow your nose and don't bend down for several hours after the bleeding episode.
-During this time remember to keep your head higher than the level of your heart.
+- To prevent re-bleeding, don't pick or blow your nose and don't bend down for several hours.
+Keep your head higher than the level of your heart.
 You can also gently apply some petroleum jelly to the inside of your nose using a cotton swab or your finger.